top of page

 Related

-We also offer other types of reports and certificates, such as Visual Inspection (cheap and quick ideal for potential house purchase) , Emergency light Report, Installation Certificates etc.
+Anthony also offer's other types of reports and certificates, such as Visual Inspection (cheap and quick ideal for potential house purchase) , Emergency light Reports.
+Installation and Minor Certificates can only be issued by company person responsible for the work, so Anthony can not issue them for other peoples work, only his own.

 png_edited_edited_edited_edited_edited.p